 She did.
 After that it was the usual cacophony in the Fong household.
-Yelling, laughing, food (always food), irreverence, farting (mainly from my mother in law).
+Yelling, laughing, food (always food), irreverence and most of all, care.

 She'll die soon.
 I don't know when.
 She's now afraid.
 But this ex school principal is probably more afraid for us.
 While we may all be staring the spectre of death in the face at this point in time, there is a gentle but overriding sense of love embracing each and every one of us.

 My mother in law, close friend, mentor and feisty lover of life, is dying.
 She's 80 and she is being ravaged by an unkind cancer that has resulted in an open wound below her neck that has now worked itself to the bone.
 The pain is becoming more intense and the discomfort is evident.
 And in spite of all of this Doreen Magness is the epitome of grace under fire.